CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/computec-app-engine-plugin-template-for-typescipt.md

 dotnet new ctaeplugints --RoutePrefix testPlugin --PluginId CompuTec.AppEngine.Plugin.Test
     ```

-## Visual Studio – Configure project build and debug
+## Visual Studio – Configure Project Build and Debug

 1. It is a good approach to build directly to the AppEngine plugins location, so that you do not need to copy files every time after build.